Hrishi11572/Hrishi11572/README.md

 - My Goals for 2025 [Aug, Sep, Oct, Nov, Dec]: <br>

-      ☞   Get comfortable with Math and Computer Science 👾 <br>
-      ☞   Get a tool named MERN stack tamed properly.
-Network is the key! 🛜 <br>
-      ☞   Get your hands dirty with LLMS and the clean white papers ..  <br>
-      ☞   Complete the lecture series of Gil Strang and stats 110 👴🏻 <br>
-      ☞   Strangely enough, but yeah ...
-Learn Finance as well 💸 <br>
+      ☞   Get comfortable with Math and Computer Science 👾 ☞   Get a tool named MERN stack tamed properly.
+Network is the key! 🛜 ☞   Get your hands dirty with LLMS and the clean white papers ..📝 ☞   Complete the lecture series of Gil Strang and stats 110 👴🏻 ☞   Strangely enough, but yeah ...
+Learn Finance as well 💸

   **Build and break a good lot of python, cpp and Js code along the way 🐍** <br>
 <!---